bunker-inspector/limp/README.md

 The `"SLACK_TOKEN"` environment variable should be set as your legacy bot token

-A bot that will respond whenever anyone is typing (probably don't do this)
+Here's an example of a bot that will respond whenever anyone is typing (probably don't do this)
 ```clojure
 (require '[limp.client.rtm :refer :all])